Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 6\. **[Recommended]** Size of input parameters should be checked, especially for batch operations.

-7\. **[For Reference]** Input parameters should be checked in following scenarios:
+7\. **[For Reference]** Input parameters should be checked in the following scenarios:
 &emsp;&emsp;1) Low-frequency implemented methods.
-&emsp;&emsp;2) Overhead of parameter checking could be ignored in long-time execution methods, but if illegal parameters lead to exception, the loss outweighs the gain.
+&emsp;&emsp;2) Overhead of parameter checking could be ignored in long-time execution methods, but if illegal parameters lead to an exception, the loss outweighs the gain.
 Therefore, parameter checking is still recommended in long-time execution methods.
-&emsp;&emsp;3) Methods that needs extremely high stability or availability.
+&emsp;&emsp;3) Methods that need extremely high stability or availability.
 &emsp;&emsp;4) Open API methods, including RPC/API/HTTP.
 &emsp;&emsp;5) Authority related methods.

-8\. **[For Reference]** Cases that input parameters do not require validation:
-&emsp;&emsp;1) Methods very likely to be implemented in loops.
-A note should be included informing that parameter check should be done externally.
-&emsp;&emsp;2) Methods in bottom layers are very frequently called so generally do not need to be checked. e.g. If *DAO* layer and *Service* layer is deployed in the same server, parameter check in *DAO* layer can be omitted.
-&emsp;&emsp;3) *Private* methods that can only be implemented internally, if all parameters are checked or manageable.

 ### <font color="green">Code Comments</font>
 1\. **[Mandatory]** *Javadoc* should be used for classes, class variables and methods.
 The format should be '/\*\* comment \*\*/', rather than '// xxx'.